Floorp-Projects/Floorp/browser/components/newtab/content-src/asrouter/docs/targeting-attributes.md

 # Targeting attributes

-When you create ASRouter messages such as snippets, contextual feature recommendations, or onboarding cards, you may choose to include **targeting information** with those messages.
+When you create ASRouter messages such as contextual feature recommendations or onboarding cards, you may choose to include **targeting information** with those messages.

 Targeting information must be captured in [an expression](./targeting-guide.md) that has access to the following attributes.
 You may combine and compare any of these attributes as needed.